DiogoPaess/wallet-app-backend/Readme.md

 ## Intro

 This is an API created using Node.js, Express and PostgresSQL.
-The main goal is create an application thas controls user finances
+The main goal is create an application that controls user finances

 ## Requirements